Murder Mystery Game AI

 • What's your clue reveal sequence—simultaneous, timed rounds, or discovery-based?

-• How many pages should each file contain (typically 3–8 pages for substantial gameplay)?
+• How many pages should each file contain to support substantial gameplay?

 Create a simple spreadsheet mapping which clues appear in which files.
 This prevents plot holes and ensures no single player has all answers immediately.
 Professional designers use a "clue matrix"—a grid showing which evidence points to which suspect—to guarantee logical deduction remains possible without making solutions obvious.